lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 ..
-This is the beginning of a new tutorial focussing opn learning to study variability using features of the Rubin Portal
+This is the beginning of a new tutorial focussing on learning to study variability using features of the Rubin Portal

 ..
 Review the README on instructions to contribute.
 ..
 Review the style guide to keep a consistent approach to the documentation.